Incoming Exchange Students

 Determine your university tuition category.
 Some of UPEI’s exchange/visiting student programs allow UPEI and our partners to exchange students, whereby a student pays tuition to his or her home institution but attends classes somewhere else in the world.
 Other non-partner institutions may send visiting students to UPEI.
 Unlike exchange students, these students pay tuition fees to UPEI as international students.
 In consultation with your home university, be sure to determine which category you fall into.

 If you are applying as an exchange student from one of our partner schools, please review this exchange application document.

 Choose your courses

 If you plan to study at UPEI, you will work with academic advisors at your home university and at UPEI to select courses that meet your program needs and to ensure the credits are recognized at your home institution.
 Typically, a full-time student at UPEI takes five (5) courses per semester, and most courses are three (3) semester-hours.
 You must be registered in at least three courses (a total of nine semester-hours) to be considered full-time.
-Fill out and submit a course request form.
-If the courses you want to take are full, contact the department or the professor; you may be able to receive special permission to be allowed into the class.

 Apply for your visa

 The process for obtaining student visas and study permits varies from country to country.
 Visit Citizenship and Immigration Canada for more information.